davidfung/glox/README.md

   - Go does not use header files, hence stuffs put in .h will be put in the corresponding .go file instead.
   - Go nil replaces C NULL.
   - Go use Uppercase for export symbols.
+  - Skip implementing hash map and string interning in glox.

 ## Pratt Parser